 Comments from our members include: “This is a lifeline to me”, “I’ve got my independence back”, “We are so lucky to have this service”

-In the short time we have been operating we have purchased two buses, Bertie and Winnie, to cope with the demand.
+We have two buses, Bertie and Winston, to cope with the demand.
 Bertie is a large, airy Iveco Daily bus which has a lift and is fully wheelchair accessible, with 10 seats.
-Winnie is a smaller Citroen Relay vehicle with a lift and 13 seats.
+Winston is a smaller Renault Master vehicle with 13 seats.
 It has proved to be very important to have two buses.
 The buses are regularly maintained, keeping them working well and safe.
 We often deal with larger groups and need both buses due to numbers.

 We are fully insured, not just the vehicles, but have public liability and employers liability insurance.
 We have comprehensive policies and procedures in respect of safeguarding and health and safety.
 We aspire to ensure that we continue to grow this service to meet the needs of the community and to maintain the highest standards.